Timon of Athens: Cultural references

 And her pale fire she snatches from the sun...

 A copy of Timon of Athens features variously in the plot of Pale Fire and, at one point, the quotation above is amusingly mistranslated from the fictional language of Zemblan, a trademark prank of the polyglot Nabokov.
 The theme of thievery to which Timon is alluding is also a principal theme of Pale Fire, referring to Charles Kinbote's misappropriation of the poem by the deceased John Shade that forms part of the novel's structure.

+A hermit meerkat in Walt Disney's popular animated feature film The Lion King is named Timon.